ankitects/anki-manual/src/deck-options.md

 to forget, it can help you remember more material in the same amount of time.

-When you turn on FSRS, some new options become available, and SM-2 specific options, such as "Graduating interval", "Easy bonus", etc. are hidden.
+When you turn on FSRS, some new options become available, and SM-2 specific options, such as **Graduating interval**, **Easy bonus**, etc. are hidden.
 This option is shared by all deck presets.

 **Before Enabling**